matter-labs/zksync-lite-docs/docs/faq/intro.md

 **zkSync** is a trustless scaling solution for Ethereum.
 It uses zero-knowledge proof cryptography to secure its operation.
 This allows **zkSync** protocol to keep the assets as safe as in the underlying L1 mainnet.
 At the same time, the transaction throughput is significantly increased.

-Today, you can use it for secure, user-friendly **ETH and ERC20 token transfers** at high volumes (up to 3500 TPS) and a negligable cost per transaction (see the [Speed](/faq/speed/) section).
+Today, you can use it for secure, user-friendly **ETH and ERC20 token transfers** at high volumes (up to 3500 TPS) and a negligible cost per transaction (see the [Speed](/faq/speed/) section).

-In the near future, **zkSync** will support [Smart contracts](/faq/sc) and [Privacy](/faq/privacy).
+Soon, **zkSync** will support [Smart contracts](/faq/sc) and [Privacy](/faq/privacy).

 ## How does it work?

 The architecture employed by **zkSync** is called **zkRollup**.

 All funds are held by a smart contract on the mainchain, while computation and storage are performed off-chain.
-In a nutshell it works as follows:
+In a nutshell, it works as follows:

 1. Users sign transactions and submit them to validators.
-2. Validators roll up thousands of transactions together in a single block and submit a cryptographic commitment (the root hash) of the new state to the smart contract on mainnet along with a cryptographic proof (a SNARK) that this new state is need the result of the application of a number of correct transactions to the old state.
+2. Validators roll up thousands of transactions together in a single block and submit a cryptographic commitment (the root hash) of the new state to the smart contract on mainnet along with a cryptographic proof (a SNARK) that this new state is indeed the result of the application of some correct transactions to the old state.
 3. Additionally to the proof, the state ∆ (a small amount of data for every transaction) is also published over the mainchain network as cheap `calldata`.
 This enables anyone to reconstruct the state at every moment.
 4. The proof and the state ∆ is verified by the smart contract, thus verifying both the validity of all the transactions included in the block and block data availability.